alcaeus/mongo-php-adapter/README.md

 but want to migrate to PHP 7 or HHVM on which ext-mongo will not run.

-You should not be using this library if you do not rely on a library using ext-mongo.
+You should not be using this library if you do not rely on a library using `ext-mongo`.
 If you are starting a new project, please check out [mongodb/mongodb](https://github.com/mongodb/mongo-php-library).

 # Stability